lucasericsson222/pythonbot/README.md

 Thirdly, if someone says a swear word, the bot responds "no u"

 Fourthly, if the user in the .env file says "tall" it responds "short."

+Fifthly, you can google and get the first top search result by using the command $google [search]